Orion00/startup/notes.md

 TODO:
--Photograph Colin's hand or get a Cthulhu tentacle as a hand
+-Photograph Colin's hand or get a Cthulhu tentacle as a hand -Get a better favicon (crop CthulhuBusiness?
+Have Phoenix or I draw one?)

 DB should store campaign log and chaos bag in Campaign folder.
 Last played date and time and notepad should be per player.